 Discover the stories of South Australian Survivors

-Visit AHMSEC
+Visit

 Your donation will make an immediate and direct impact on the museum’s operations.

-As a volunteer you can make a significant contribution to the museum in a variety of ways.
+As a volunteer, you can make a significant contribution to the museum in a variety of ways.

 Sign up to our eNews

-The Adelaide Holocaust Museum and Andrew Steiner Education Centre acknowledges and pays respect to the Traditional Custodians and Elders of this nation, past, present and future, and the continuation of cultural, spiritual, and educational practices of Aboriginal and Torres Strait Islander peoples.
-AHMSEC stands on Kaurna land.
+The Adelaide Holocaust Museum and Andrew Steiner Education Centre pays respect to the Traditional Custodians and Elders of this land, past, present and future, and acknowledges the continuation of cultural, spiritual, and educational practices of Aboriginal and Torres Strait Islander peoples.
+The Adelaide Holocaust Museum stands on Kaurna land.

-© 2024 Adelaide Holocaust Museum and Andrew Steiner Education Centre
+© 2026 Adelaide Holocaust Museum and Andrew Steiner Education Centre